alexispomares/alexispomares/README.md

-_Update Feb '24: For the past couple of years I've been working largely on closed-source proprietary software — under a separate account — in a startup that demanded most of my time, until very recently.
-Now, I'm excited that this 2024 I will be publishing some open-source code in here again — starting with a few recent promising, fun experiments in Deep Reinforcement Learning!_

----

 ### Hi there! 👋

 This is Alexis.
 My goal is to blur the frontiers between mind and machine, using **Deep Learning** and **Brain-Computer Interfaces**.